schursin/rebuild_slave/README.md

 # Automatic Replica Creation Utility For MariaDB 10.3+

 ## Description
 This playbook will automatically rebuild and configure a replication slave.
-It can be run from any machine that can access your database servers via SSH.
+It can be run from any host that can access your database servers via SSH.

 On the **master**, it will: